microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudlicensing-groupcloudlicensing-get-usageright.md

 ---
-title: "Get usageRight for a group"
+title: "Get a cloud licensing usageRight for a group"
-description: "Read the properties and relationships of a microsoft.graph.cloudLicensing.usageRight object."
+description: "Read the properties and relationships of a microsoft.graph.cloudLicensing.usageRight object for a group."
 author: "patrick-starrin"
 ms.localizationpriority: medium
 doc_type: apiPageType